albcl/FootballScoreBoard/README.md

 #### Solutions considered (chronological ordered):

 -   After adding a match (starting a game), return the key used.
-It would work but it would be an extra element to control and storage by the client, making it less simple to use.
+It would work but it would be an extra element to control and store by the client, making it less simple to use.

 -   Following the last approach: Make the stored match a Class Match() and return the new match.
 In that way, the client could update the scores without having to pass the teams together with the score (ie: `const matchA = board.addMatch(['Team 1', 'Team 2']); matchA.updateScore([1,0]);`) However this would still have the same problem as above but also increase complexity having to manage somehow the same thing (the match on the board) using two different processes.